Gitmaster10000/PhasmoRandomizer/README.md

 If new maps or items are added to the game, then they have to be added via notepad.
 I will try to keep the config file updated, but it might be outdated at some point and you have to modify it.

+Requirements:
+- .Net Framework 4.7.2 (with windows 10 you automatically have this).

 Thanks to Insym for inventing this game mode.
 Check out his twitch or youtube: